lionel-panhaleux/ror/README.md

 ## 1.06 REVENUE PHASE
 ### 1.06.1 PERSONAL REVENUE
 Senators usually generate Personal Revenue.
 The revenue includes Base Income plus funds from Concessions, Governorships and Knights.
-These are given as a lump sum to the player for [Redistribution](#1063-redistribution).
+These are given as a lump sum to the player Faction Treasury.

 Each Faction (player) collects 2 Talents and all Senators collect 1 Talent apiece.